The Continental Bookstore

 My Role

-I led the design process from ideation through delivery, working alongside the project manager and engineering team.
-My responsibilities included conducting user interviews, developing user flows and information architecture, creating wireframes and prototypes at varying fidelity levels, facilitating user testing sessions, and producing detailed design specifications for engineering handoff.
+I led the design process from ideation through delivery, working alongside a project manager and the engineering team.
+That covered user interviews, user flows, information architecture, wireframes and prototypes at varying fidelity, user testing, and detailed specs for engineering handoff.

-We conducted interviews with the operations team at HQ and branch administrators.
-Due to timeline and access constraints, we gathered customer insights through the admin team, who had extensive direct contact with parents during the ordering periods.
+We interviewed the operations team at HQ and branch administrators.
+Direct access to parents wasn't possible within the timeline, so we gathered customer insights through the admin team.
+They had extensive contact and feedbacks from parents during ordering periods and knew exactly where things were breaking down.

-• Data integrity issues resulted in lost orders and incomplete transactions
+• Data integrity issues were causing lost orders and incomplete transactions

-• Peak season volume overwhelmed the existing infrastructure
+• Peak season volume was overwhelming the infrastructure

-• Parents expressed concerns about online payment security
+• Parents had real concerns about online payment security

-• Communication layers between HQ and branches created bottlenecks in query resolution
+• Communication between HQ and branches created bottlenecks — queries took too long to resolve

-• HQ lacked visibility into school-specific inventory demands, complicating stock management
+• HQ had no visibility into school-specific inventory demand, which made stock management a guessing game

 Given the project scope and delivery timeline, we structured the work in two phases.
 Phase one addressed the customer-facing book ordering experience, while phase two focused on distributed order management across HQ and branch locations.